Asmit-cloud/SkyLite/README.md

 ### Skip The Setup: Just Click
 Click [SkyLite](https://huggingface.co/spaces/Machini/WeatherLens)

+**How to Use SkyLite**

+Using SkyLite is straightforward:

+**Step 1.
+Enter Location:** In the input box, type the name of the city and its two-letter country code (e.g., "London, GB", "New York City, US", "Tokyo, JP").

+**Step 2.
+Select Weather Source:** Choose your preferred weather data provider (AccuWeather or OpenWeather) from the dropdown menu.

+**Step 3.
+Get Forecast:** Click the "Search" button to fetch and display the latest weather forecast for your chosen location and source.

 ### Detailed Configuration Steps
 To set up and run SkyLite locally, follow these steps: